 4. The Untethered Soul — Michael A. Singer

-The Untethered Soul guides readers to step back from thought and emotion, revealing the silent witness at the heart of experience.
-Singer explains how past impressions create energetic blockages and shows how to stay open and receptive to inner life.
+The Untethered Soul guides readers to step back from thought and emotion and discover the silent witness at the heart of experience.
+Singer explains how past impressions create energetic blockages and how to stay open and receptive.

 Key takeaway and how to practice